drlyngrc/DWITIC/README.md

 ## Techinical Requirements
 The following were used to develop DWITIC:
-- **C#** - an object-oriented programming language created by Microsoft that runs on the .NET Framework in this study.
+- **C#** - an object-oriented programming language created by Microsoft that runs on the .NET Framework in this study.asd

 - **WinForms** - DWITIC was built by utilizing the WinForms framework provided by Microsoft.
 WinForms facilitated the development of a graphical user interface (GUI) for DWITIC, allowing users to interact with the application through intuitive forms, buttons, and other UI elements.